berkealgul/RRT-processing/README.md

 In my opinion, best way to learn any algorithm is to implementing it from scratch.
 As a result I am giving my implementation of RRT algorithm
 Developed with processing 3.5.4

+## What is RRT
+RRT is an search algorihm in multi dimensional spaces by filling random spaces and constructing tree.
+Its variants are widely used in robotics and motion planning

 <img src="https://github.com/berkealgul/RRT-processing/blob/main/rrt.gif" width="500" height="500"/>